prithvipatl/GITS/phase3trials.md

 ## VCL Steps

-1. Reserve [VCL](https://vcl.ncsu.edu/) for more than 1 hour, with 1 hour being your expieriment time.
+1. Reserve [VCL](https://vcl.ncsu.edu/), Ubuntu-16.04 image for more than 1 hour, with 1 hour being your expieriment time.
 2. Create a setup.sh file and copy the contents of [setup.sh](./setup.sh)
    1. `chmod +x setup.sh`
    2. Run setup.sh `./setup.sh`
    3. `source ~/.bashrc`
 3. Generate SSH RSA key pair and upload the public key to your github account.
 Refer to steps [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
 4. Change your name and email id. `git config --global user.email "token@gma.com"` and `git config --global user.name "<token>"`
-5. Clone the test repository Phase3Trials using the url: `git@github.com:prithvipatl/Phase3Trials.git` as we have setup ssh keys so that we do not require authentication while pushing changes.
+5. Clone the test repository Phase3Trials using the commmand: `git clone git@github.com:prithvipatl/Phase3Trials.git` as we have setup ssh keys so that we do not require authentication while pushing changes.
+This repository will be used for GITS commands.
+6. Also, clone the repository Phase3Git repo using the command: `git clone git@github.com:prithvipatl/Phase3Git.git`.
+This repository will be used for git commands.

 ## Experiment